Description

 MESHTASTIC_SERIAL_PORT). - Bitcoin RPC connection details (

 BITCOIN_RPC_HOST,BITCOIN_RPC_PORT,BITCOIN_RPC_USER,BITCOIN_RPC_PASSWORD).
-This includes the ability to use a.onionaddress forBITCOIN_RPC_HOSTto automatically route traffic through Tor using the project's bundled Tor executable. - Transaction reassembly timeout (
+Use a.onionaddress forBITCOIN_RPC_HOSTto route traffic through Tor (requires Tor to be installed and running). - Transaction reassembly timeout (

 REASSEMBLY_TIMEOUT_SECONDS).